 Trusts are required to provide details of its governance arrangements both in its year end accounts and on its website.
-Details provided should include member names, position on the board, and their attendance records.
+Details provided Must include member names, position on the board, and their attendance records.
+This includes Both Trust, Local governing boards and the accounting officer (if not a trustee).